By the Numbers

 Figure: 3 The Evolving Definition of Quality Management

 Process Improvements in Quality Control

-- Manage Quality control specialists and their workload
+- Managing quality control specialists and their workload

-Trending and analysis, as well as stability studies, would be a follow up of quality data that is captured for understanding the reliability of manufactured batches.
+Following up on this involves analyzing trends and quality data plus running stability studies on batches.
 This is just a quick and simplified view; in reality, all of the activities listed above have many details involved.
-Ensuring that all processes and procedures are handled with precision ultimately reflects on how well you are able to maintain the quality standards.
+Ensuring that all processes and procedures are handled with precision ultimately reflects on how well a company maintains its quality standards.qc pharma

 Processes in the Quality Department

 A typical day in the life of a Quality Control department could start with lab analysis and paper requests to perform quality tests on a sample batch.
 There could be multiple batches for different products produced in-house or received from third party manufacturers.

 The quality lab prepares test instruments for each test.
 It accurately records the test results along with any digital signs-off recorded for each work order.
 Taking a quick view of what is involved in “getting it right,” an understanding of all essential requirements for an optimal quality process could change.

 “Use cases with digitization and automation have demonstrated a more than 65% reduction in deviations and over 90% faster closure times.”

 Achieving optimal quality requires precisely following standard—and possibly regulated—operating procedures.
 Deviations are not allowed unless the “method to deviate” is clearly spelled out.